All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 - and an inability to empty the bladder properly

-This is due to the enlarged prostate pressing down on the urinary tract and inhibiting the urine flow.
+This is due to the enlarged prostate gland pressing down on the urinary tract and inhibiting the urine flow.
 Doctors will often order a PSA test to ascertain the level of antigens in the bloodstream.

 Higher PSA levels may result from growth in the size of the prostate, though the origin of these increased PSA’s is not always Benign Prostatic Hyperplasia.